mizzleinetimi/jacker/README.md

 ### First Run
 1. Build and run the app
 2. Navigate to Settings
+3. For Gemma 1B/270M: Enter your HuggingFace token first (expand "HuggingFace Token" section)
-3. Download your preferred AI model (Gemma 1B recommended)
+4. Download your preferred AI model (Gemma 2B recommended - no token needed)
-4. Start importing documents or creating flashcards
+5. Start importing documents or creating flashcards

 ---